 Voting by mail is ideal if you won’t be in the town you wish to vote at on election day.
 Unlike some states, Illinois does not require an “excuse” to vote by mail; any registered Illinois voter may request a mail in ballot.

 To vote by mail in Illinois, visit the Illinois State Board of Elections website and

 follow their instructions to generate your county-specific vote by mail request form.
-Mail this completed form to the local election authority - and make sure they receive
+Mail this completed form to the local election authority.

 What if I want to vote in another state?

 The vote by mail process varies from state to state.
 To find out how to vote by mail in your home state, start here.

 I have a question that was not answered here.
 Who should I contact?